FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 The compiler only generates `hash_impl<Policy, ActuallyHashed>`.
 The `NeverHashed` struct incurs zero overhead because we never hash it.

 This is the beauty of C++ templates: you don't pay for what you don't use.
 Reflection extends this principle: metadata is queried at compile time, and only for types that actually need it.
-See [`test_lazy_instantiation`](https://github.com/FranciscoThiesen/mirror_hash/blob/main/tests/test_mirror_hash.cpp#L658) for the test that verifies this behavior.
+See [`lazy_instantiation` in test_mirror_hash.cpp](https://github.com/FranciscoThiesen/mirror_hash/blob/main/tests/test_mirror_hash.cpp) for the test that verifies this behavior.

 ## Handling Non-Trivially Copyable Types